The Graduate: Accolades

 In 1996, The Graduate was selected for preservation in the U.S. National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", and placed #22 on the list of highest-grossing films in the United States and Canada, adjusted for inflation.

+In 2006, Writers Guild of America ranked its screenplay 13th in WGA's list of 101 Greatest Screenplays.
 The film is listed in 1001 Movies You Must See Before You Die.

 The film appears on the following American Film Institute lists: